immber/mcp-atproto-docs/README.md

 2. Enter your deployed MCP server URL ( `https://mcp-atproto-docs.immber.workers.dev/sse`)
 3. You can now use this MCP tool directly from the playground!

-## Connect Claude Desktop to your MCP server
+### Connect Claude Desktop to your MCP server

-To connect to your MCP server from Claude Desktop, follow [Anthropic's Quickstart](https://modelcontextprotocol.io/quickstart/user) and within Claude Desktop go to Settings > Developer > Edit Config.
+To connect to this MCP server from Claude Desktop, follow [Anthropic's Quickstart](https://modelcontextprotocol.io/quickstart/user) and within Claude Desktop go to Settings > Developer > Edit Config.

 Update with this configuration: